YashAnand1/PostgreSQL-Assignment-3-YashAnand/PostgreSQL-Assignment-3-YashAnand-version2.md

 ![image](https://i.imgur.com/UfCZ3g5.png)
 </div>

 As stated earlier, the `INSERT 0 2` output means that the query of inserting was run successfully (represented by `0`) and `2` rows were added.
 Given that the created `vacation_requests` table was supposed to be related to the `employees` table, it was important to ensure that this relation had truly been made and this was done by displaying the `vacation_requests` table:

+**Output:**
   <div align="center">

 ![image](https://i.imgur.com/RdD1D3r.png)